What is cirrhosis?

 - Swelling and bleeding of the veins in the esophagus and/or stomach (esophageal and/or gastric varices) due to the increased pressure from portal hypertension and the redirection of blood into these smaller veins

-- Ascites – a build-up of fluid in the abdomen (peritoneal cavity)
+- A build-up of fluid in the abdomen (ascites)

 - Decline in clotting factor production, which can cause easy bleeding and bruising

-Individuals with cirrhosis are also at high risk of developing liver cancer (hepatocellular carcinoma).
+Individuals with cirrhosis are also at high risk of developing liver cancer.
 This is estimated to occur in 3-5% of patients with cirrhosis each year, and multiple cancers can form over time.